 The eclectic nine-acre property on the Highway 121 winery corridor of the Carneros region mixes lavish gardens with sculptures, landscape architect installations, art, flower and home design shops, a restaurant, Sunset magazine's Outdoor Kitchen and Test Gardens, and three wine tasting rooms.
 There’s so much to covet that you may find yourself buying as much for your own wishes as others, but we won’t tell.
 Artefact Design & Salvage is a gem for architectural repurposing alongside organic and contemporary designs, while Tesoro Flowers offers magical floral arrangements for all occasions and special events.
 You’ve never appreciated how beautiful garden pots can be, either, until you’ve seen the collection at Potter Green & Co.
-This is a wonderful place to spend an afternoon with your dog, too, strolling the gardens, sipping some wine on a tasting room patio, or sharing a seasonal, Cal-inspired snack from Park 121 Restaurant.
+This is a wonderful place to spend an afternoon with your dog, too, strolling the gardens, and sipping some wine on a tasting room patio.

 Cornerstone, 23570 Arnold Drive, Sonoma, 707-933-3010